 This species is closely associated with humid lowland forest along major rivers, up to c.500 m.
-It occurs in both várzea (seasonally flooded forest) and igapó (permanently flooded forest).
+It occurs in "várzea" (seasonally flooded forest), "igapó" (permanently flooded forest), on river islands, in riparian growth, gallery forest, and occasionally in wet savanna (Collar et al. 2020).
+It does not occur in dryland forest, but has been recorded in cacao plantations (Collar et al. 2020).
 Irregular movements may explain some reports from east Ecuador and others in the Amazon delta, but this remains uncertain until these records are verified (del Hoyo et al. 1997).

-The primary threat to this species is accelerating deforestation in the Amazon basin as land is cleared for cattle ranching and soy production, facilitated by expansion of the road network (Soares-Filho et al. 2006, Bird et al. 2011).
-It is also susceptible to hunting and trapping for international trade (A. Lees in litt.
-2011).
-Proposed changes to the Brazilian Forest Code reduce the percentage of land a private landowner is legally required to maintain as forest (including, critically, a reduction in the width of forest buffers alongside perennial steams) and include an amnesty for landowners who deforested before July 2008 (who would subsequently be absolved of the need to reforest illegally cleared land) (Bird et al. 2011).
+A major threat to this species is accelerating deforestation in the Amazon basin, as land is cleared for cattle ranching and soy production, facilitated by expansion of the road network (Soares-Filho et al. 2006, Bird et al. 2011).
+Changes to the Brazilian Forest Code reduced the percentage of land a private landowner is legally required to maintain as forest (including, critically, a reduction in the width of forest buffers alongside perennial steams) and included an amnesty for landowners who deforested before July 2008 (Bird et al. 2011).
+Nevertheless, large parts of its remote range remain pristine and intact (Collar et al. 2020).

 34 cm.
 Generally green parrot with red lores and frontal band, pale blue shading above and behind the eye, red back and rump, dark blue primaries and a yellowish tip to the tail.
 Dark grey bill.